-This chapter provides information on hip and knee prostheses that have the longest follow up in the Registry.
-This year, the Registry is reporting on the outcome of 81 different hip prostheses (combinations of femoral and acetabular prostheses with at least 10 years of follow up).
-Prostheses with 10 years of follow up data account for 63.9% of all primary total conventional hip procedures being undertaken in Australia.
-The percentage of hip procedures that have 10 years of follow up data and have been revised varies from 1.9% to 46.1%.
-The Registry has used a slightly different approach this year to identifying those devices that have the lowest revision rates.
+This chapter provides information on hip and knee prostheses that have the longest follow-up in the Registry.
+This year, the Registry is reporting on the outcome of 93 different hip prostheses (combinations of femoral and acetabular prostheses with at least 10 years of follow-up).
+Prostheses with 10 years of follow-up data account for 67.7% of all primary total conventional hip procedures being undertaken in Australia.
+The percentage of hip procedures that have 10 years of follow-up data and have been revised varies from 1.7% to 46.2%.
 Two groups of devices have been identified.
 Those with what is referred to as a 'superior benchmark' and those with a 'non-inferior benchmark'.
-All of these devices have proven low revision rates at 10 years.
-The Registry identified 14 hips with a superior benchmark and an additional 12 with a non-inferior benchmark.
-In other words, of the 81 different hip prosthesis combinations 26 (32.1%) are identified as having low revision rates at 10 years.
-This is regarded as an excellent result for these 26 different hip replacements.
+All of these devices have proven low revision rates at 10 years with the superior benchmark devices having a slightly lower revision rate than the non-inferior benchmark devices.
+Both of these groups of devices have what is regarded as low revision rates at 10 years.
+The Registry identified 16 hips with a superior benchmark and an additional 11 with a non-inferior benchmark.
+In other words, of the 93 different hip prosthesis combinations 27 (29.0%) are identified as having low revision rates at 10 years.
+This is regarded as an excellent result for these 27 different hip replacements.

 A similar analysis was undertaken for primary total knee replacement.
-The Registry identified 60 total knee replacement combinations with data for 10 years or more.
-This group accounts for 84.3% of all the total knees reported to the Registry.
-The percentage of knee procedures that have 10 years of follow up data and have been revised varies from 3.0% to 13.3%.
-The Registry identified seven knees with a superior benchmark and an additional 19 with a non-inferior benchmark.
-In other words, of the 60 different knee prostheses combinations, 26 (43.3%) are regarded as having an excellent result.
+The Registry identified 66 total knee replacement combinations with data for 10 years or more.
+This group accounts for 87.3% of all the total knees reported to the Registry.
+The percentage of knee procedures that have 10 years of followup data and have been revised varies from 2.9% to 13.2%.
+The Registry identified 8 knees with a superior benchmark and an additional 23 with a non-inferior benchmark.
+In other words, of the 66 different knee prostheses combinations, 31 (47.0%) are regarded as having an excellent result.

-The Registry also has a number of prostheses (47 hip and 35 knee) that have information that extends out to 15 years.
+The Registry also has a number of prostheses (56 hip and 42 knee) that have information that extends out to 15 years.
 Many of the devices have performed well.
-The percentage of hip procedures that have 15 years of follow up data and have been revised varies between 2.5% and 16.6%.
-Sixteen of the hip prostheses have a 15 year revision rate that is less than 6.5%, and six less than 5%.
-For knee replacements the percentage of procedures that have 15 years of data and have been revised varies between 4.4% to 14.3%.
-Seven of the knee prostheses have a percent revision of less than 6.5% and two with less than 5%.
+The percentage of hip procedures that have 15 years of follow-up data and have been revised varies between 2.7% and 20.6%.
+Seventeen of the hip prostheses have a 15 year revision rate that is less than 6.5%, and 6 less than 5%.
+For knee replacements the percentage of procedures that have 15 years of data and have been revised varies between 4.3% to 15.5%.
+Seven of the knee prostheses have a percent revision of less than 6.5% and 2 with less than 5%.